openshift-telco/openshift4x-poc/README.md

 Reference official [documentation](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html#installation-dns-user-infra_installing-bare-metal) for details on special entries required in DNS.

+***NOTE:*** If there is NO way to reach out to the external NTP and DNS servers from the masters and workers node then you can set proxy DNS .
+DNS/NTP query in this will flow like this . master node > bastian node > external DNS/NTP server worker node > bastian node > external DNS/NTP server

 ### Load Balancer Configuration
 - Setup load balancerconfiguration in ***pass-through*** for Kubernetes API (`tcp/6443`), Machine Server Config (`tcp/22623`), OpenShift Routers HTTP and HTTPS (`tcp/80`, `tcp/443`)